DC Defenders

-UFL team based in Washington, D.C.
+American football team based in Washington, D.C.

 The DC Defenders are a professional American football team based in Washington, D.C.
 The Defenders compete in the United Football League (UFL).
 The team was founded by Vince McMahon's Alpha Entertainment and is owned by Dwayne Johnson's Alpha Acquico and Fox Corporation.
 The Defenders play their home games at Audi Field.
 The team won the UFL championship in 2025.

 History

 McMahon era (2020)

 On December 5, 2018, Washington, D.C., was announced as one of eight cities that would join the newly reformed XFL, as well as Seattle, Houston, Los Angeles, New York, St. Louis, Tampa Bay, and Dallas.
 On February 21, 2019, the team hired Pep Hamilton, who was most recently an assistant with the Michigan Wolverines football team, as its first head coach and general manager.
 The team name and logo were revealed on August 21, 2019, followed by the uniforms on December 3, 2019.